cocos2d-x/cocos-utils/README.md

 `cc.js` will be replaced with `cc4publish.js` when publishing.

 There are test cases in each modules of cocos2d-html5, which is quite different from the develop branch.
+The code is clearer and smaller for developers.
 And I think it is a better way for developers to learn cocos2d-html5.
-Keep all modules of cocos2d-html5 in the same folder, boot your web server, then visit it.
+Keep all modules of cocos2d-html5 in the same folder, boot your web server, then visit it(`index.html` in each module).

 [怒看中文说明](https://github.com/SmallAiTT/cocos-utils/wiki/Notes-%E4%B8%AD%E6%96%87%E8%AF%B4%E6%98%8E)